 St. Aidan's is a worshipping community, welcoming people wherever they are on their faith journey.
 Our purpose is to nurture and develop faith in God and equip individuals for ministry in all aspects of their lives.
 We invite others to join us as we strive to grow in love of God and neighbor.
 This is the work to which Christ calls us.
 All are welcome at St. Aidan's!

-a very kid-friendly shorter service with Eucharist, guitar music, and rhythm instruments for children of all ages.
+A very kid-friendly shorter service with Eucharist, guitar music, and rhythm instruments for children of all ages.

-our more traditional Eucharist, with organ and choir.
+Our more traditional Eucharist, with organ and choir.

-our Celtic service, with lots of candlelight, beautiful meditative music, and room for quiet.
+Our Celtic service, with lots of candlelight, beautiful meditative music, and room for quiet.